-Vicki L. Gayton received her MSW from Boston College and is a Licensed Clinical Social Worker (LCSW).
+Vicki L. Gayton, Director of LivingWell from 2018-2021, received her MSW from Boston College and is a Licensed Clinical Social Worker (LCSW).
 She did her graduate internship at New England Family Institute, and she has held positions at Sedgewood Commons Alzheimer's Care Center, Mercy Hospital, Counseling Services, Inc., and Spring Harbor Hospital.
 Her counseling background is strong in geriatrics, cognitive behavioral therapy with adults, grief and bereavement, and working with couples and families.
 Current interests include behavioral medicine, hypnotherapy, and the use of mindfulness-based practices such as meditation in counseling.
 She is a member of the National Association of Social Work (NASW), and she is a member in the American Society of Clinical Hypnosis (ASCH).
 Her goal is to continue using the biopsychosocial and spiritual approach to the treatment of mental health problems and to expand her practice in the area of behavioral medicine.
 Related to this, she completed a year-long extern program with Daniel Brown, PhD in Newton, MA.
 The focus of the program is in the use of clinical hypnosis to treat mind/body health conditions.
 She is "Certified in Clinical Hypnosis" through the American Society of Clinical Hypnosis (ASCH).
-Vicki is currently "on sabattical", hiking the Appalachian Trail.
-She will return to LivingWell at the end of the summer.

 Carol Gray-Kelley, LCPC, received her Master’s Degree in Clinical Counseling Psychology in 1996 from Cambridge College in Boston.
 She has over fifteen years of clinical experience with children, families, individuals, and couples.
 Her therapeutic approach blends CBT, mindfulness, bio-feedback, client-centered, motivational, and strengths based therapies.
 She is especially interested in and draws upon her training in the biology of trauma and addictive behaviors.
 Carol started her counseling career working 11 years in an agency setting, specializing in children and family issues.
 Experience with attachment, adoption, and generational patterns has increased her appreciation for the development of the Self and the history each of us brings to our present stage of growth in the life cycle.
 Over the last six years, Carol has worked in private practice and studied holistic healing modalities.
 She is part of Turn the Tide network, a Portland-based network of clinicians who donate their time in a pay-it-forward model.
 More information available at www.turnthetidemaine.org.
 Areas of concentration include eating disorders, trauma, identity and self esteem obstacles, life transitions, existential challenges, and goal setting.
 Creating relationship with, and assisting each client in the way that makes sense to him or her is Carol's passion and honor.